emilbratt/OTGT/Energy_Management/README.md

-# Overview for Energy Management

-THIS DIRECTORY IS STILL UNDER DEVELOPEMENT AND SERVES AS A GUIDELINE FOR NOW
+## THIS DIRECTORY IS STILL UNDER DEVELOPEMENT AND SERVES AS A GUIDELINE FOR NOW

 ### IMPORTANT: before starting select containers
 #### mosquitto